 Section III.
 Amendments

-A. Any voting REGULAR member may propose that the bylaws be altered, amended, repealed and or new or revised bylaws be adopted.
+A. Any voting REGULAR member may propose that the bylaws be altered, amended, repealed and/or new or revised bylaws be adopted.

 B. Written notice of proposed changes to the Society bylaws must be given thirty (30) days in advance.
 (Notification published in AEMTA Lifeline will suffice)